Phelim McDermott: On Theatre-Making, Directing, & Opera

 Barbixas: On The Art of Engaging Large Audiences

 Barbixas, the famous impro troupe based in São Paulo, Brazil, has performed in more than 80 cities in Latin America and Europe, in very large theatres, and almost always to sold-out houses.
 Their live show, “Improvável,” which uses a format similar to “Whose Line Is It Anyway?” has been seen by over a million people.
 Every week, Barbixas uploads content from the live shows to their YouTube channel, which was listed in 2010 as one of the 100 most viewed web series in the world.
-They now have over 3 million subscribers and their videos get 14 million hits each month.
-In this interview before a sold-out show in Belo Horizonte, Barbixas (Daniel Nascimento, Anderson Bizzochi, and Elidio Sanna) speak about their work, based in Johnstone’s methods, as orginally taught to them by their first teacher, the celebrated clown/improviser Marcio Ballas; and then about their journey to Calgary in 2011 to study with the Keith himself, “The Pope of Impro,” and why that ten-day workshop was a game-changer for their process and how they engage with their benevolent Brazilian audiences.
+They now have over 3.6 million subscribers and their videos get 14 million hits each month.
+In this interview before a sold-out show in Belo Horizonte, Barbixas (Daniel Nascimento, Anderson Bizzochi, and Elidio Sanna) speak about their work, based in Johnstone’s methods, as orginally taught to them by their first teacher, the celebrated clown/improviser Marcio Ballas; and then about their journey to Calgary in 2011 to study with Keith himself, “The Pope of Impro,” and why that ten-day workshop was a game-changer for their process and how they engage with their benevolent Brazilian audiences.

 Patti Stiles: On Unblocking & Empowering Actors

 Patti Stiles is an actor, improviser, director, instructor, playwright, and co-Artistic Director of Impro Melbourne, Australia.
 She trained under Keith Johnstone as a Loose Moose Theatre Company member and is now one of the most sought after experts on Johnstone’s impro system of training (as Deborah Frances-White points out in her interview!).
-In this episode, Patti shares how Keith works as a teacher, director, and playwright.
-She also articulates what separates Johnstone-trained improvisers from others and, most importantly, how Keith masterfully and gently applies systematic desensitization-type tools to help student improvisers overcome their fears on stage.
+In this episode, Patti shares how Keith worked as a teacher, director, and playwright.
+She also articulates what separates Johnstone-trained improvisers from others and, most importantly, how Keith masterfully and gently applied systematic desensitization-type tools to help student improvisers overcome their fears on stage.